-During the reporting year the Executive Team comprised the individuals listed on page 10 of the 2016 Annual Report.
+During the reporting year the members of the Executive Team comprised the individuals listed on pages 18 and 19 of the 2019 Annual Report.
 The Executive Team meets regularly to review performance and strategic issues, and to build alignment across the business.
 Each Executive has a written position description, employment contract and annual Key Performance Indicators ('KPIs').

-The CEO reviews the performance of the Executive Team individually and collectively against their agreed KPIs, the Company's leadership framework and GrainCorp's values.
-The Board and its Committees review the performance of the Executive Team through reporting of formal mid-year and end-of-year performance appraisals.
-Performance reviews of the Executive Team were conducted by the CEO for the year ended 30 September 2016.
+The CEO reviews the performance of the Executive Team individually and collectively against their agreed KPIs, the Company's leadership framework and GrainCorp's Values.
+The PRNC reviews the performance of the Executive Team through reporting of end-of-year performance appraisals.
+Performance reviews of the Executive Team were conducted by the CEO for the year ended 30 September 2019.

-The PRNC and the Board formally review the performance of the CEO against agreed KPIs.
+The PRNC and the Board reviews the performance of the CEO against agreed KPIs.